 Please contact your local embassy to arrange a Visa or Visa Waiver if you require one.
 The Visa and Visa Waiver does not apply to every country so it is important to check which countries your tour covers, and refer to your Embassy or passport office of your country of residence.

 Yes.
 We advise full coverage travel insurance before you leave and your policy number is required by Slow Tours before you travel.
 We ask for your travel insurance company and policy number in case you need any assistance while you are away from home.
+If you are doing a cycling tour ensure that this is covered by your insurance company, some insurance companies do not offer this type of insurance.

 You are advised to bring at least 2 copies of your passport, travel insurance policy number and telephone number to call in an emergency, airline tickets, car hire documents, doctor medication letters and your Slow Tours booking confirmation.

-We suggest you have a copy of all documents in your hand luggage and one in your suitcase.
+We suggest you have a copy of all documents in your hand luggage and one in your main suitcase.
 Also, leave a copy at home with your next of kin so they are able to contact you in any family emergency.

-Slow Tours requires details of your passport and passport number, travel insurance company name and policy number, emergency contact numbers and a fully completed booking form prior to your tour departure date
+Slow Tours requires details of your passport and passport number, travel insurance company name and policy number, emergency contact numbers and a fully completed booking form prior to your tour departure date.

-Please check with your doctor and your local embassy if you require any immunizations
+Please check with your doctor and your local embassy if you require any immunizations.

 There will be access to public phones at your accommodation throughout the tours but we cannot guarantee daily access to a phone.
 Calls are at your own cost.
 In an emergency your family should be able to contact you as long as you leave the list of accommodation contact numbers with them.